James4Ever0/doc/README.md

 Doc chops your code into segments and query documentation from LLM.
 After that, it groups docs two by two and reduce them recursively, till it gets the summary.

-Doc creates a beautiful static website for your codebase, meaning you can deploy to Github pages for free.
+Doc creates a beautiful static website for your codebase, which you can deploy to Github pages for free.

 ## .docignore